34 Fundamentals of Propulsion Systems

 Each propulsion system is different in terms of its functional design, but the purpose in each case is to convert fuel into a propulsive power and force to propel a flight vehicle.
 This goal is crucial because, to a large extent, any flight vehicle’s performance capabilities are determined by the thrust from the propulsion system and the quantity of fuel it takes to produce that thrust.
 As the figure below suggests, the propulsion system for a given aircraft design depends primarily on the vehicle’s intended airspeed or Mach number.

-Operational altitude and Mach number ranges for different flight vehicles.
+Altitude and Mach number operational ranges for different flight vehicles and propulsion systems.

 For example, a propeller, engine combination, or turboprop might power a low-speed transport aircraft.
 In contrast, a turbojet may power a fighter jet capable of supersonic flight.
 A piston engine and propeller combination will likely power smaller general aviation airplanes.
-Turboshaft engines usually power helicopters.
-Airliners spend most of their flight time at cruise operating at one airspeed, and almost constant engine thrust; the high efficiency and low fuel burn of turbofan engines are attractive for these types of airplanes.
+Turboshaft engines usually power helicopters, but some smaller helicopters may have piston engines.
+Airliners spend most of their flight time at cruise operating at one airspeed, and almost constant engine thrust; the high efficiency and relatively low fuel burn of turbofan engines are attractive for these types of airplanes.

 For higher supersonic speeds and flight Mach numbers, turbojets are attractive.
 Military airplanes need significant amounts of excess thrust to accelerate quickly, such as during combat maneuvers, and to overcome the high drag associated with operations at transonic and supersonic flight speeds.
 For this reason, military aircraft must have significant margins of excess thrust.
 They may also employ afterburners (also called reheat) to create a lot of excess thrust, at least for short amounts of time.
 Compared to air-breathing engines, rockets also typically operate at very high thrust levels as well as high pressures and temperatures, but for relatively short amounts of time.